 4–11 May: Feria de Sevilla, Seville

 Spring Fair, the Feria, comes two weeks after Semana Santa.
-The Feria is a joyful festival with masses of food, drink, music, and dancing.
-Southwest of the city, a huge area is given over to the fair, creating a small town of casetas (tents or pavilions) for drinking, eating, and socializing.
+The Feria is a joyful festival with masses of Spanish food, drink, music, and dancing.
+Southwest of the city, there is a huge area is for the fair, creating a small town of casetas (tents or pavilions) for drinking, eating, and socializing.
 Most of the tents are private and invitation-only, but there are seven public ones, so you won’t miss out.
 Sevilliano/as, in traditional flamenco dresses, or tight trousers and boleros, parade around on horseback and in carriages – providing you with some fabulous photo opportunities.

 10–14 May: Fiesta de San Isidro, Madrid

 It’s Madrid’s largest festival.
 The events offer an opportunity to wear the traditional castizo finery and sample tasty delicacies such as thick, steamy broth.
 Music and dancing is everywhere with flamenco, zarzuelas and Latin rhythms happening at concerts all over the city.
-The San Isidro festival is launched with a grand procession of giants and cabezudos, followed by an opening speech in the Plaza Mayor.
-Over the next few days, entertainment and revelry takes over the city’s public spaces.
+The San Isidro Festival is starts with a grand procession of giants and cabezudos, with an opening speech in the Plaza Mayor afterward.
+Over the next few days, entertainment and revelry take over the city’s public spaces.

 29 May–2 June: Feria de la Manzanilla in Sanlucar de Barrameda